 Remember, you are responsible for notifying your lender when you graduate, leave school or move.
-If you are not sure who your lender is, you can view your loan history online at the National Student Loan Data System http://www.nslds.ed.gov/nslds_SA/.
+If you are not sure who your lender is, you can view your loan history online at studentaid.gov.
 To access your information on this site you will need your FAFSA PIN.